samuelrs9/klmnn-novelty-detection/README.md

 experiments/main_sim_3.m
 experiments/main_sim_4.m
 ```
-are used to run the experiments in the study simulations on synthetic datasets.
+are used to run the experiments in the simulation studies on synthetic datasets.

 ## External dependencies
 * Large Margin Nearest Neighbors (LMNN)